 What Exactly Are They?

-Security roles in Workday help your organization and its administrators stay on top of the continuous monitoring of data that comes in and out of the system.
+Security roles in Workday Security help your organization and its administrators stay on top of the continuous monitoring of data in and out of the system.
 They control an employee’s ability to update data, approve cross-border data transfers, initiate processing activities, and their security permissions in general.

-Although they are similar to your organization’s general data protection regulation processes, security roles in Workday outline the specific ability each employee has to access data, reports, and other insights and functions within your organization.
+Although they are similar to your organization’s general data protection regulation processes, security roles in Workday outline each employee’s specific ability to access data, reports, and other insights and functions within your organization.

 How Are They Different?

-Security roles in Workday are determined and separated by an employee’s position, rather than by each person specifically.
+Security roles in Workday Security are determined and separated by an employee’s position rather than by each person specifically.
 This way, if employees leave your organization or move positions, it’s a little easier for you to navigate the security challenges that come with those changes.

 Let’s say, for example, your current HR Manager gets promoted to CHRO.
-Rather than having to go into the Workday system and update all kinds of security preferences for that one person, they will simply inherit the Workday security roles that are associated with their new position, and the new HR Manager will do the same.
+Rather than going into the Workday system and updating all kinds of security preferences for that person, they will inherit the Workday security roles associated with their new position, and the new HR Manager will do the same.

-Cutting out unnecessary steps required for employee changes, security updates, or data transfers and protecting your data every step of the way.
-That’s the goal of role-based security in Workday.
+Cutting out unnecessary steps required for employee changes, security updates, or data transfers and protecting your sensitive data every step of the way.
+That’s the goal of a role-based security group in Workday.

 Making Changes to Workday Security

 Let’s think a little more about the security implications of when you need to change data in your Workday system.
-That’s when you need to pay special attention to the intersection of Workday Security and Business Processes.
+That’s when you must pay special attention to the intersection of Workday Security and Business Processes.

-In addition to defining what actually happens in your Workday organization, (such as validation, approvals, and notifications), your business processes also define who can initiate a transaction, see a change in-flight (before it’s fully approved and committed to the database), undo the changes and restore values to their previous state, and do approvals.
+In addition to defining what happens in your Workday organization, such as validation, approvals, and notifications, your business processes also determine who can initiate a transaction, see a change in-flight (before it’s fully approved and committed to the database), undo the changes and restore values to their previous state, and do approvals.

 NOTE: Approvals and notifications are not configurable for tasks.